spacetraders-rs/spacedustrs/client-dist/docs/FleetApi.md

 ## negotiate_contract

-> crate::models::NegotiateContract200Response negotiate_contract(ship_symbol)
+> models::NegotiateContract200Response negotiate_contract(ship_symbol)
 Negotiate Contract

 Negotiate a new contract with the HQ.
 In order to negotiate a new contract, an agent must not have ongoing or offered contracts over the allowed maximum amount.
 Currently the maximum contracts an agent can have at a time is 1.
 Once a contract is negotiated, it is added to the list of contracts offered to the agent, which the agent can then accept.
-The ship must be present at a faction's HQ waypoint to negotiate a contract with that faction.
+The ship must be present at any waypoint with a faction present to negotiate a contract with that faction.

 ### Parameters